sshhane/graph-theory/README.md

 The program accepts either an Infix or Postfix expression.
 If it is infix the expression is converted to postfix first and the string entered is checked against the postfix expression.
 A response of true or false is then output to the console.

+Capable of dealing with the '*', '.', '|' and '+' special characters

 ## Running the code
 To run the code in this repository, the files must first be compiled.
 The [Go compiler](https://golang.org/dl/) must first be installed on your machine.